Results From 10 Percent Rise in Median Prices and 33 Percent Rise in Interest Rates

-"Home price appreciation continues to climb in the Oklahoma housing market.
-Regrettably in some instances this escalation in price, compounded with the new qualified mortgage rules, restricts people from purchasing their dream home,” said Sheldon Detrick, CEO of Prudential Detrick/Alliance Realty covering the Oklahoma City and Tulsa, Okla., markets.
-"The American dream of owning a home still stands though, so potential homeowners will try to buy as soon as they can."
+“Home price appreciation continues to climb in the Oklahoma housing market, and in some instances deters people from buying a house, forcing them to rent, especially given the new mortgage rules that took place in the beginning of 2014,” said Sheldon Detrick, CEO of Prudential Detrick/Alliance Realty covering the Oklahoma City and Tulsa, Okla., markets.
+“The American dream of owning a home still stands though, so potential homeowners will try to buy as soon as they can.”

 Despite the increase in costs to buy with financing, the analysis shows that the estimated monthly house payment for a median-priced three bedroom home in the fourth quarter of 2013 was lower than average fair market rent for a three bedroom home — set by the U.S. Department of Housing and Urban Development for 2014 — in 91 percent of the counties analyzed (296 out of 325).

 But the 29 counties where estimated monthly house payments were higher than fair market rents accounted for 20 percent of the population for all 325 counties analyzed.
 These 29 counties included the California counties of Los Angeles, Orange, Santa Clara, Alameda, Ventura and San Francisco, along with King County, Wash.
 (Seattle), Suffolk County and Westchester counties in the New York City region, Will County in the Chicago metro area, and Denver County, Colo.